RamIndani/WebGPU-learning-code/c8/README.md

 LearnWebGPU
-Step: 5
+Step: 8
 ===========

-Opens a window where we will draw next
+Opens a window where we will draw a single color

 This is a repository of me learning webgpu using  [Learn WebGPU](https://eliemichel.github.io/LearnWebGPU) web book.